-In December 2015, the International Astronomical Union (IAU) has officially approved names for several exoplanets after a public vote.
+In December 2015 and in December 2019, the International Astronomical Union (IAU) has officially approved names for several exoplanets after a public vote.

-Veritate \ (14 And) - From the latin Veritas, truth.
+Veritate \(14 And) - From the latin Veritas, truth.
 The ablative form means where there is truth.

-Spe \ (14 And b) - From the latin Spes, hope.
+Spe \(14 And b) - From the latin Spes, hope.
 The ablative form means where there is hope.